 Ties: Four in Hand Knot - Save on Delivery with Vouchers from Stuarts London

 This next knot is particularly popular with office guys as it's a bit less in your face than the Windsor.
 Follow the first few steps of the Windor knot, but then instead of looping it between the collar, turn the wide end back underneath the narrow end and then bring it back over in front of the narrow end.
 Pull the wide end up through the loop and down through the front loop.
 Tighten the knot by sliding it up towards your neck.
 For a great selection of premium menswear, you can also take a look at our Stuarts London voucher codes

 Plus, you can also take advantage of free UK delivery!

 Cravat: Ascot - Fantastic Deals on Suits with Burton Shopping Vouchers

 Put the cravat around your neck with both ends at an equal height, then cross the right end over the left, loop underneath and bring back down until the end is sitting over the left end.
 Take the top end and bring behind the other end, and back up through the loop.
 Pull tight and pin the shorter end above the longer end.
-For some great bargains on the high street, check out our Burton money off coupons to get up to £60 off selected suits!
+For some great bargains on the high street, check out our Burton voucher codes to get up to £60 off selected suits!

 Cravat: Day Cravat - Save Up to 66% on Selected Menswear with Suits Direct Vouchers